burodepeper/language-markdown/README.md

 ##### Notes

-- The Github task-lists are implemented together with normal lists
+- The Github task-lists are implemented as an extention of unordered lists

 ##### References